rishitsahu/NewsArticle-Website/README.md

 ## Design Decisions
- - Used BeautifoulSoup for scrapping the articles since we were required to extract artricles from different websites where data is arranged in different    formats.
+ - Used BeautifulSoup for scrapping the articles since we were required to extract artricles from different websites where data is arranged in different    formats.
  - For the backend integration Django is the best framework available right now.
 Since we were using python as the primary programming language, this python based framework was best suitable for the backend as well as the front end part.
  - Website is designed in such a way that it provides the user a choice to save the articles on their suitable google drives by giving them an option to login with their respective email-id and then saving the article on the drive.